uofu-emb/rtos/SYLLABUS.md

 | Dec.
 2   | Lab 11 con't                             |                                                               |
 | Dec.
 4   | Lab 11 con't                             |                                                               |

-Exam period is Wednesday, December 13, 2023 3:30 – 5:30 pm.
+Exam period is Friday, December 13, 2023 10:30 – 12:30 pm.
 We will use this time to eat ice cream, discuss what happened during the course, and show off our results.

 Note: This syllabus is meant to serve as an outline and guide for our course.
 Please note that I may modify it with reasonable notice to you.
 I may also modify the Course Schedule to accommodate the needs of our class.
 Any changes will be announced in class and posted on Canvas under Announcements.